pattonsgirl/SU2021-CS2900/Exercises/ex4.md

 Create a list of temperatures by programatically (using code) pulling out the temperature for each item in the list.
 If you need a hint on how to parse the file, refer to the beginning of lecture 6/9.

+Cite the source(s) you use for your code as comments.
+You can cite your own brilliance

 ## Part 2:

 Using the list, create a visualization using the `matplotlib.pyplot` module.
 Give your chart a title and label the y-axis at minimum.

+Cite the source(s) you use for your code as comments.
+You can cite your own brilliance

 ## Part 3: